Bordered Heegaard Floer homology: Invariance and pairing: From CFD to HFK-

-\begin{remark} We do not claim that these new modules $\CFDm(\HD,z,w)$, etc., are invariants of the pair $(Y,K)$.
-Because the proofs of invariance in Sections \ref{sec:typeD-invariance} and~\ref{sec:A-invariance} require one basepoint, $z$, to remain on the boundary in the course of the handleslides and isotopies, the module $\CFDm(\HD,z,w)$ is a priori an invariant of the graph in $(Y,\bdy Y)$ obtained by attaching a point in~$K$ to $\bdy Y$. \end{remark}
+\begin{remark} These new modules $\CFDm(\HD,z,w)$, etc., are not invariants of the pair $(Y,K)$.
+Because the proofs of invariance in Sections \ref{sec:typeD-invariance} and~\ref{sec:A-invariance} require one basepoint, $z$, to remain on the boundary in the course of the handleslides and isotopies, the module $\CFDm(\HD,z,w)$ is only an invariant of the graph in $(Y,\bdy Y)$ obtained by attaching a point in~$K$ to $\bdy Y$; see also~\cite[Example~\ref*{LOT2:rmk:bdy-dehn-twist}]{LOT2}. \end{remark}

-For a doubly-pointed bordered Heegaard diagram, we can enhance the grading set to include an Alexander grading.
-Specifically, the enhanced grading group has the form $\AGrading=\smallGroup\times \ZZ$.
+For a doubly-pointed bordered Heegaard diagram with boundary~$\PMC$, we can enhance the grading set to include an Alexander grading. {Alexander grading|see{grading, Alexander}} Specifically, the enhanced grading group has the form $ \gls*{AGrading} =\smallGroup(\PMC)\times \ZZ$.
 (This is a direct product.)
 We call the new $\ZZ$ summand the {\em Alexander factor}.
-Given $\x,\y\in\S(\HD)$ and $B\in\pi_2(\x,\y)$, define
+Given $\x,\y\in\S(\HD)$ and $B\in\piBig(\x,\y)$, define

 where $g(B)$ is the grading from Equation~\eqref{eq:DSmallg}.
 We can use this enhanced grading group to define an enhanced grading on $\CFD^-({\mathcal H},z,w)$.
-Following the discussion from Section~\ref{sec:typeD-gradings}, this gives rise to a grading on the type $D$ module with values in the coset space
+Following the discussion from Section~\ref{sec:typeD-gradings}, a $\SpinC$ structure $\spinc$ on $Y$ gives rise to a grading on the type $D$ module with values in the coset space